Graffiti Abatement Program

 Click Here for the Graffiti Abatement presentation to City Council on October 2, 2012.

 The Santa Rosa Police Department assumed a greater deal of responsibility for the GAP in August 2006.
 Our program’s focus is on enforcement, education, and eradication.
 By working closely with other affected City departments, volunteers, neighborhood associations, and schools, we are committed to making Santa Rosa a safer and more beautiful place to live.
 We work closely with officers to build strong cases against prolific graffiti vandals and warehouse essential graffiti-related information.
 We give educational presentations to students, law enforcement personnel, community organizations, and City staff.
-We encourage new volunteers to join the Volunteer Graffiti Abatement Program and stay connected to long-term volunteers through scheduled volunteer events.
-We give out eradication supply kits free of charge to anyone interested in joining our team.

 An example of our early success was a proactive investigation in which we worked with the School Resource Officers to arrest a prolific graffiti tagger who was suspected of more than 300 acts of vandalism.
 After serving simultaneous search warrants in various locations, we were able to make an important arrest that sent a message to the community that vandalism will not be tolerated in Santa Rosa.